Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

 We used two metrics to evaluate approximate posterior samples.
 First, the root mean integrated squared error (RMISE)

-where $\tilde\theta_i$ denotes the $i^\text{th}$ sample from the approximate posterior, and $s$ is the number of approximate posterior samples.
+where $\tilde\theta_i$ denotes the $i^\text{th}$ sample from the ABC posterior and $s$ is the number of samples.
 This metric has been widely used in the ABC literature to evaluate summary extraction methods \citep{Joyce2008,Nunes2010,Fearnhead2012,Blum2013,Burr2013Calibration,Jiang2017}.
-It measures how concentrated approximate posterior samples are around the true parameter value $\theta$ \citep[Ch.~3]{Bishop2006}.
-While \cref{eq:rmise} is a biased estimate of the RMISE due to the nonlinear square root transform, we are only concerned with the relative performance of different approaches here such that the bias is immaterial.
+It measures how concentrated ABC posterior samples are around the true parameter value $\theta$ \citep[Ch.~3]{Bishop2006}.
 The RMISE is a suitable metric for unimodal but not multimodal posteriors, as illustrated in panel~(b) of \cref{fig:tough-nuts}.
-Second, to address this shortcoming, we also evaluated the negative log probability (NLP) using Gaussian kernel density estimation.
-It is defined as
+Second, to address this shortcoming, we also evaluated the negative log probability (NLP) using kernel density estimation.
+Specifically,